Varun Innovates

 Open Springer listing

-In-review systems thinking manuscript for builders, managers, and founders working under real constraints.
+Published systems thinking book for builders, managers, and founders working under real constraints.